STOLYPIN: Hawks in DC risk empowering their counterparts in Moscow

 It is a truth universally acknowledged, that a candidate in possession of the presidency, must be in want of a new Russia policy.
 (And people to advise on and apply it).
 Joseph Biden’s asymptotic election – always getting closer to being recognised and locked in, never quite there – has generated the inevitable array of advocacy pieces and with it a rhetorical arms race, as commentators compete to be more trenchant, more insightful and, it seems, more hawkish.

 Before the elections, the debate seemed to be encapsulated by two open letters published in Politico, each bearing the signatures of serried luminaries of the US scholar-practitioner field.
-The first, endorsed by such figures as Fiona Hill, 14 former ambassadors (including 4 to Russia) and George Schultz, argued that America “must deal with Russia as it is, not as we wish it to be, fully utilizing our strengths but open to diplomacy,” balancing sanctions that are “judiciously targeted and used in conjunction with other elements of national power, especially diplomacy” with an understanding that “while maintaining our defence, we should also engage Russia in a serious and sustained strategic dialogue that addresses the deeper sources of mistrust and hostility and at the same time focuses on the large and urgent security challenges facing both countries.”
+The first, endorsed by such figures as Fiona Hill, 14 former ambassadors (including 4 to Russia) and George Schultz, argued that America “must deal with Russia as it is, not as we wish it to be, fully utilising our strengths but open to diplomacy,” balancing sanctions that are “judiciously targeted and used in conjunction with other elements of national power, especially diplomacy” with an understanding that “while maintaining our defence, we should also engage Russia in a serious and sustained strategic dialogue that addresses the deeper sources of mistrust and hostility and at the same time focuses on the large and urgent security challenges facing both countries.”

 The response characterised this as a call for another re-set – evoking Barack Obama’s ill-starred and ill-thought-through initiative during the Medvedev presidency – and instead argued that “the actions and behaviour of Vladimir Putin’s regime pose a threat to American interests and values, requiring strong pushback.”
 Instead, it calls for tougher sanctions, direct support for Russian civil society and in general, that “America should signal our readiness to work with a Russian government only when it is clear that Moscow doesn’t view the United States as the enemy.”

 This was a fairly predictable division between what one could call “realists” and “hawks.”
-Neither side consider Putin’s Russia to be anything other than a kleptocracy, a threat, and a problem, but they had an honest disagreement as to how best to respond.
+Neither side consider Putin’s Russia to be anything other than a kleptocracy, a threat and a problem, but they had an honest disagreement as to how best to respond.

 Hawking their wares

 Since the election, though, there has been a distinct hardening of the tone from much of the individual op-eds and policy pieces.
-Whether this is simply because that is the side of the debate that feels most confident, or conversely whether it is because it seems the “realists” are in the ascendant and they must shout their case all the more loudly remains to be seen.
+Whether this is simply because that is the side of the debate that feels most confident, or conversely whether it is because it seems the “realists” are in the ascendant and they must shout their case all the more loudly, remains to be seen.
 Nonetheless, this is an alarming escalation, even though there are also of course many more positive interventions, on topics such as arms control and “stopping the new Cold War.”

-Just to pick a few example, in Foreign Policy, David Kramer – a prime mover behind the second Politico letter – asserted flatly that “Russia under Putin poses an existential threat to the United States and other countries of the West, Russia’s neighbours, and his own people.”
+Just to pick a few examples, in Foreign Policy, David Kramer – a prime mover behind the second Politico letter – asserted flatly that “Russia under Putin poses an existential threat to the United States and other countries of the West, Russia’s neighbours and his own people.”
 Let’s just pause there for a moment: existential threat?
 A threat to the very existence of not, say, American democracy (which itself would be quite an admission of fundamental doubt in the system), but America and the West?
 This implies something not just about Russian capability but also intent, and it is hard to see any evidence that Putin is trying to destroy – not weaken, or challenge, or chasten, but destroy – the United States.

 In the Washington Examiner, Janusz Bugajski warned against the “mistaken assumption repeated by incoming administrations is that Washington can work constructively with Putin’s Kremlin in confronting global challenges.”
-In other words, it is a fallacy even to try and work with Russia on even the most egregious areas of common interest.
+In other words, it is a fallacy even to try to work with Russia on even the most egregious areas of common interest.

-Meanwhile, to give a final example, Thomas Kent, the former president of Radio Free Europe/Radio Liberty, delivered a call for America to reach out to the Russian people not with scholarships and visa relaxations but with a propaganda campaign that could – and in fairness, he says could not should – even be used for “inflaming popular discontent in Russia, already on the rise, with the goal of sparking a “colour revolution” that would bring down Putin’s regime.”
+Meanwhile, to give a final example, Thomas Kent, the former president of Radio Free Europe/Radio Liberty, delivered a call for America to reach out to the Russian people not with scholarships and visa relaxations but with a propaganda campaign that could – and in fairness, he says could, not should – even be used for “inflaming popular discontent in Russia, already on the rise, with the goal of sparking a “colour revolution” that would bring down Putin’s regime.”
 He goes on to admit that “any hope that Western messaging to the general Russian population can chase Putin from office is probably fanciful” but simply to raise the notion plays into every Kremlin concern about Western gibridnaya voina.

 The fundamental assumptions of these interventions are: